Loschcode/rails_async_migrations/README.md

 ```
 RailsAsyncMigrations.config do |config|
-  # `:verbose` can be used if you want a full log of the execution
+  # :verbose can be used if you want a full log of the execution
   config.mode = :quiet

   # which kind of worker do you want to use for this library
+  # for now you have two options: :delayed_job or :sidekiq
-  config.workers = :sidekiq # or :delayed_job
+  config.workers = :sidekiq

   # when the migration is turned asynchronous
   # it watches over some specific `ActiveRecord` methods